doldolOuO/IAET/README.md

-# IAET
-Official code for the paper "Multi-Modal Point Cloud Completion with Interleaved Attention Enhanced Transformer" (IJCAI 2025).
+# Multi-Modal Point Cloud Completion with Interleaved Attention Enhanced Transformer (IJCAI 2025)

 ## Dataset
 Use the code in  ``dataloader.py`` to load the dataset.